-Hstore is one of the first unstructured data types supported in the PostgreSQL Database.
+Hstore is one of the first unstructured data types supported in the PostgreSQL database.
 It was added in Postgres 8.3 as a way to help you store and access key-value pairs of data in your database.
 In terms of functionality, hstore is a bit limited compared to something like JSON.
-Hstore in Postgres only lets your store strings, it does not provide nesting.
+Hstore in Postgres only lets you store strings; it does not provide nesting.
 It’s sort of like a flat key-value pair datatype.

 In some cases, the hstore might not be enabled for your Postgres database.
-To enable it to run the following command below.
+To enable it, run the following command below:

 CREATE EXTENSION hstore;